Choose your language

 Benefits of having a company printing policy

-Improved efficiency.
-A print policy ensures that your organisation not only knows how to print, but when and where to print.
+A print policy ensures that your organization not only knows how to print, but when and where to print.
 As such, clear printing guidelines can massively improve organizational efficiencies, reducing the chance of printer bottlenecks, consumable shortages, business disruption and IT help desk tickets (always a nice perk).

 What does a print policy need to cover?